StarPlayrX/Virtual-Multi-Mouse/README.md

 # Multi-Mouse | MM 1.0.3
 ## 🐭👾🖲️ Get Ready Player One!
-Auto configures Trackball, Spinner, Mouse, Trackpad into one virtual device for Batocera with RetroArch For Batocera v35 or later
+Auto configures Trackball, Spinner, Mouse, Trackpad into one virtual device.
+Multi-Mouse works with Batocera v35 or later.

 MM is the magic solution for combining multiple mouse inputs into a single virtual device.
 Supports any combination of spinners trackball, mouse or trackpads.
 We made Multi-Mouse so you can just play.
 Requires no editing.
 MM is designed to configure itself as one device.